aaronrcooper/dotnetCoreApi/README.md

 idea was a lifesaver in that regard.
 7. Async/Await pattern: For the sake of scalability I wanted to familiarize myself with it.
 If I did it correctly, I have no idea, but I suppose
 I will find out some day.
 I like to think that it was done _decently_
+8. *AutoMapper* has very poor documentation.
+However, it is a powerful tool for mapping your view model to your data model.
+It allowed me to be lazy and use minimal effort to achieve what I wanted.
+It even applies the same profile logic to `IEnumerable` objects, which is very, _very_ nice.
+The setup was relatively simple, once
+I found some decent guides on how to set it up.
+The documentation was really almost no help, though.
+9. Response Serialization can sometimes get messy when your navigation properties relate back to each other and create a circular dependency.
+This can be ignored by using the `opts.SerializerSettings.ReferenceLoopHandling = Newtonsoft.Json.ReferenceLoopHandling.Ignore` line in the JSON configuration options in the `Startup.cs` file.
+10. Moving the entire context, along with its related properties, into it's own project was as simple as manually migrating those files, then adding this line to the
+`ConfigureServices` method in the `Startup.cs` file:
+  - `opt.UseSqlServer(connectionString, opts => opts.MigrationsAssembly("APITest.Domain"));`

 ## Dev Ops
 This section will detail things that I have learned with the Azure Pipeline Dev Ops deployments to Azure.